openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations

-Note that the Credential Format Identifier is defined in [@!OIDF.OID4VP].
+Requirements for both the Wallet and the Verifier:

+* The Credential Format identifier MUST be `dc+sd-jwt`.

 # SD-JWT VCs {#sd-jwt-vc}